grebenyyk/grebenyyk/README.md

 ### Hi, I'm Dimitry 👋

-- 🔭 I’m a PhD in Inorganic Chemistry who uses X-ray diffraction<br />and total scattering techniques to study structures of new compounds.
+- 🔭 I’m a PhD in Inorganic Chemistry who uses X-ray diffraction and total scattering techniques to study structures of new compounds.
 - 🌱 I’m learning how to use Python for data processing and analysis.

 <!--